BuddyForms/BuddyForms/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily customize WordPress user registration.
-Build various forms.
-Submit posts from the front end.
-Ideal for user-submitted posts.
-Extendable with Addons!
+BuddyForms is a versatile WordPress plugin that allows the creation of post forms, registration forms, profile forms, content forms, and supports file uploads.

-== DESCRIPTION ==
+== Description ==

-**User Registration - User Profile Builder - Frontend Submission **

-An easy-to-use drag-and-drop form builder with ready-to-use form templates that give you all the form types with one click.
-Build contact forms, user registration forms, and post forms with an easy-to-use form builder and form designer.
-Submit posts and images or any content and media from the front end of your site.
+Manage your WordPress content effortlessly with BuddyForms, a plugin that simplifies form creation and content management.

+With BuddyForms, you can:

+Create Post Forms: BuddyForms makes creating and managing post forms simple.
+Build and customize your forms to meet your needs.

+Generate Registration Forms: Design your own registration processes with our registration form feature.
+It's efficient, customizable, and easy to use.

+Craft Profile Forms: Create profile forms tailored to your users.
+BuddyForms offers a robust solution for crafting and managing these forms.

+Manage Content Forms: Streamline your content creation process with our content forms.
+Handle blog posts, articles, or any other content type.

+Facilitate File Uploads: With BuddyForms, attaching files, images, or any other media to your forms is effortless.

+BuddyForms is a comprehensive solution for WordPress form creation and management.
+If you need to build post forms, registration forms, profile forms, or other content forms, BuddyForms is your go-to tool.

 [youtube https://www.youtube.com/watch?v=DoPLWBBlRvA]

 #### Supported Frontend Form Types
+* Post Form
 * User Registration
 * Contact Form
-* Post Form
 * Content Form for any Post Type
 * User profile form
 * Image Upload Form
 * Media Upload Form
+* File upload of any kind (restrict to specific file types)
-* Mixed Custom Post Type and registration form
+* Mixed Custom Post Type and Registration Form
 * Post meta form
 * User meta form
 * Profile form for WordPress user data
 * Author forms for WordPress author data like Bio
 * Change password form
 * Frontend submission

 ###Easily submit posts and images directly from the front end of your site.